Faculty of Science

 university-level credits may be obtained by the combined mechanism of course challenge and transfer credit.
 For further information, see the regulations for course challenge.

 Courses at other institutions

 UFV BSc students who wish to take academic work at other institutions for credit toward the UFV BSc degree must obtain permission in advance from a UFV science advisor.
-A request for Letter of Permission form may be obtained from the UFV Admissions and Records office.
-When approval has been granted, the Admissions and Records office will issue a Letter of Permission to the student.
+A request for Letter of Permission form may be obtained from the UFV Office of the Registrar.
+When approval has been granted, the Office of the Registrar will issue a Letter of Permission to the student.
 (Also see Visiting students in the Transfer Credit section of the calendar.)

 A maximum of 90 transfer and/or course challenge credits may be applied to the BSc.
 All requirements for the BSc must be met.